The Spiritually Perfect Stone For Your Engagement Ring

 Your choice of gemstone or crystal will very much depend on the shape and cut you wish to sport.
 If you want your central stone to be round cut, then you will need a very hard gemstone to work with.
 Round cut diamonds are popular because this sturdy gem enables jewelers to cut to perfect symmetry and proportions to display the highest return of brilliance or ‘fire’.

 Crystals and softer gems may not lend themselves well to intense cutting, so if you are having your ring designed, let your jeweler know your priorities in terms of color, stone and design.
 If you are dead set on a stone that is less robust, your jeweler can suggest other cuts or settings that will require less manipulation.

 Stones that do not emit shine – such as turquoise, for instance, display a natural beauty when set in simple round or oval shapes.
 Their simplicity can be offset by pavé diamond framing, or they can simply stand on their own for a truly original ring.

-Which Stones Should You Avoid?
+Which Stones Should You Avoid to Your Engagement Ring?

 There are so many beautiful, unusual gemstones to consider, but before making a decision, try to learn more about where your chosen stone stands on the Mohs scale.
 The scale essentially ranks a mineral’s hardness by ranking it from one to 10 (diamonds, of course, rank as 10).